TITLE 15 GAMBLING AND LIQUOR CONTROL

 welfare; cause the unanticipated loss of funding for an agency program; or

-place the agency in violation of federal law, then the agency shall provide to
+place the agency in violation of federal law, then the agency shall provide to the public a record of any such finding and

-The record shall include a statement that the emergency rule is
+detailed justification for that finding before issuing an emergency rule.
+The record shall include a statement that the

-temporary.
-After such record has been
+emergency rule is temporary.
+After such

-it finds practicable.
-Emergency rules may
+hearing that it finds practicable.

-take effect immediately upon filing with the state records administrator or the
+Emergency rules may take effect immediately upon filing with the state

-administrator’s designee or at a later date specified
+records administrator or the administrator’s designee or at a

-in the emergency rule.
-Emergency rules
+later date specified in the emergency rule.
+Emergency rules shall be published in the New

-No emergency rule shall permanently amend or repeal an existing rule.
-An emergency rule shall remain in effect
+permanently amend or repeal an existing rule.

-until a permanent rule takes effect under the normal rulemaking process.
-If no permanent rule is adopted within 180
+If no permanent rule is adopted within 180 days from the effective date

-days from the effective date of the emergency rule, the emergency rule shall
+of the emergency rule, the emergency rule shall expire and may not be readopted

-expire and may not be readopted as an emergency rule.
-If an expired emergency rule temporarily
+as an emergency rule.
+If an expired

-amended or repealed an existing rule, the rule shall revert to what it would
+emergency rule temporarily amended or repealed an existing rule, the rule shall

-have been had the emergency rule not been issued.
+revert to what it would have been had the emergency rule not been issued.

 (5) Any interested person may request in

-writing that the commission adopt, amend or repeal a
+writing that the commission adopt, amend or repeal a rule.
+The commission shall either initiate formal

-statement of its reason for denial of the request to consider it.
+reason for denial of the request to consider it.

 C. Declaratory rulings: